Icelk/dotfiles/README.md

 I have theme support through [corpl](https://github.com/Icelk/iclu/tree/main/corpl).
 These are a few combinations of GTK themes, cursor themes, and my themes I like to use.

+[Flatery](https://store.kde.org/p/1332404/) (the black variant) is a icon theme I recommend that's not available in the AUR.

 > These are all of course available after you've [installed](#installation).

 > Adwaita is actually kina nice!